K12Dynamics/D3/docs/getting-started/quickstart.md

 ## Navigating Around the App

-Click the "hamburger" icon to access the pull-out navigation panel, from which you can access all D3 visualization features.
+Click the "hamburger" icon to access the main menu, from which you can access all D3 visualization features.

 ![Hamburger icon](img/navigating-hamburger.png)